Back to Subjects Menu

 DT learning is recorded in learning books and should typically evidence all three stages (Plan, Make and Evaluate).
 Due to the practical nature of design and technology, evidence of work undertaken by children can be in the form of teacher’s notes or as a photographic record.

 Teachers assess children’s knowledge, understanding and skills in design and technology by making observations of the children working during lessons.
-As part of our assessment for learning process (and in line with our school’s assessment policy), children will receive both verbal and written feedback in order to aid progress in the subject.
+As part of our assessment for learning process, children will receive both verbal and written feedback in order to aid progress in the subject.

 Planning: teachers will engage in a conversation with the pupil and look at initial planning in their learning book to determine their understanding of the design brief.